 In this example, the first 6 items are the SD card that Raspbian booted from /dev/mmcblk0px.
 The last device /dev/sda is a USB Hard Disk.
+This is the disk I want to add to Raspbian.

 If you are connected to the RasPi with a terminal window or via ssh use fdisk to view and recreate the partitions. (make sure you are root, su - root or sudo -s)